by: Dirk Stans

 components will work seamlessly together.

-Phase 2: industrialisation
+Phase 2: industrialization

 'Industrialising electronics manufacturing: applying industrial techniques or principles to make electronics